vibewell25/vibewell/docs/docs/guides/web3-payments-integration.md

    - Payment confirmation according to blockchain standards (e.g., 1 confirmation for stablecoins, 3 for ETH, 6 for BTC)

 2. **Security**
-   - No storage of private keys on Vibewell servers
+   - No storage of private keys on VibeWell servers
    - Compliance with security best practices for Web3 applications
    - Protection against common blockchain attack vectors
    - Secure handling of wallet connection data